 Where applicable, real estate investments are made through real estate securities, partnership interests or direct investment and are diversified by property type and location.
-Other assets, such as cash or private equity are used judiciously to improve portfolio diversification and enhance risk-adjusted portfolio returns.
-Derivatives may be used to adjust market exposures in an efficient and timely manner.
+Other assets, such as eash or private equity are used judiciously to improve portfolio diversification and enhance risk-adjusted portfolio returns.
 Due to the timing of security purchases and sales, cash held by fund managers is classified in the same asset category as the related investment.
 Rebalancing algorithms are applied to keep the asset mix of the plans from deviating excessively from their targets.
 Investment risk is measured and monitored on an ongoing basis through regular performance reporting, investment manager reviews, actuarial liability measurements and periodic investment strategy reviews.